ory/hydra/README.md

 *Note: We had to create a new docker hub repository.
 Tags prior to 0.7.5 are available [here](https://hub.docker.com/r/ory-am/hydra/).*

-**Using the client command line interface:** You can ssh into the ORY Hydra container and execute the ORY Hydra command from there:
+**Using the client command line interface:** You can enter into the ORY Hydra container and execute the ORY Hydra command from there:

 ```